slmsuite/phastphase/docs/source/introduction.rst

 ``phastphase`` implements the Fast Phase Retrieval algorithm, the first polynomial time algorithm to provably succeed at Fourier phase retrieval without requiring phase masks or nearfield information.
 Other features include:

+* It's accurate!
+Existing algorithms such as Wirtinger flow fail on Fourier phase retrieval without gaussian random phase masks.
+Even with the masks, existing methods can fail on many cases.

 * It's phast!
 Using GPU acceleration recoveries take seconds on full-HD images.
 The underlying algorithm has a worst case arithmetic complexity of :math:`O(N\log(N)` for images with N pixels.

 * ``phastphase`` can use nearfield information if available to broaden the class of objects it can recover.

 * User Friendly! ``phastphase`` takes both numpy arrays and pytorch tensors!

 Basic Use
 ----------